Colombia Valle Del Cauca Sugarcane Decaf

 Coffee Order Shipping Policy:

-- On coffee orders, we the lowest priced between USPS Priority & Fedex 2day.
+- On coffee orders, we choose the lowest priced option between USPS Priority & Fedex 2day.
 Generally it is USPS priority (3-4 days).

 - Lowest priced priority shipping for $30 Orders is FREE

-- During COVID-19, you'll have the opportunity to choose your preferred shipping method for a $3 upgrade.
+- You have the opportunity to choose your preferred shipping method for a $4 upgrade.

 Brewing Equipment Shipping Policy: